OperaGraecaAdnotata/OGA/query/cts_work_date.md

 ## Work Dates

 At the moment, ANNIS 4 has no support for numbers.
-This means that a work's composition date must be modeled as a string.
+This means that, for now, a work's composition date must be modeled as a string.
-For this reason, ISO 8601 format dates, which have been annotated manually and continue to be corrected (see [file](https://github.com/OperaGraecaAdnotata/OGA/blob/main/work_chronology/chronology_greek_works.xml)), have been transformed into labels such as `m3_2`or `p2_1`.
+For this reason, ISO 8601 format dates, which have been annotated manually by one annotator and continue to be corrected (see [file](https://github.com/OperaGraecaAdnotata/OGA/blob/main/work_chronology/chronology_greek_works.xml)), have been transformed into labels such as `m3_2`or `p2_1`.